You have no items in your shopping cart.

-Our commitment to environmental sustainability means that we only use natural fabrics such as 100% cotton and 100% linen sourced from Italy, Japan and Ireland as well as indigenous materials like Piña (made of Pineapple fibres) and Silk Cocoon (made by Silkworms) for our pieces.
+Our commitment to environmental sustainability means that we only use natural fabrics such as 100% Cotton and 100% Linen sourced from Italy, Ireland, Japan and Korea, as well as indigenous fabrics from the Philippines, like Piña, (made of Pineapple fibres) and Silk Cocoon (made by Silkworms) handwoven by our local community and marketed as beautiful unique pieces.

 For our 2021 initiative, we have also partnered with Negros Forest to plant a tree for every piece of clothing sold.
 Torrential rains and devastating floods plague the country every year during typhoon season.
 This partnership helps us combat the tragic consequences of climate change, rapid development, and deforestation that endangers the lives and homes of hundreds of Filipinos every year.

 In our continued efforts to understand and strengthen social equity, we ensure that our local artisans are being paid fair wages.
 A fair wage is at least two times more than the minimum wage.
 Depending on the season, it is equivalent if not exceeding the income of corporate workers in the Philippines.
 Aside from their wages, annual bonuses, housing, health care, retirement benefits are also provided.

 According to The Guardian (2016), there is an estimated 60 million workers within the fashion industry, and 80% of these workers are women.
 This industry is widely recognised for its abusive business practices, with low wages, unsafe working conditions, forced overtime, flexible contracts and harassment rather customary (The Guardian, 2016).
 This situation is worsened by the prevalence and familiarity of gender inequality in everyday life.